jairoalejandrogomez/EngineeringCourses/SignalsAndSystems/README.md

 # Description:

-Laboratory guides that I developed for a course in Signals and Systems taught in Cali, Colombia during 2016.
+These are the laboratory guides that I developed in Matlab/Octave for a course in Signals and Systems that I taught at Universidad Autónoma de Occidente (UAO) for an Engineering group in Cali (Colombia) during the first semester of 2016.
+The laboratories are written in Spanish.
+The code works well under Windows.

-The laboratories and the comments are written in Spanish.
+Some of the topics covered include: visualizing signals, transformations in time and amplitude, complex exponentials, signals defined by segments, odd and even signals, convolution, DFT, FFT, Fourier Series, graphs of poles and zeros, and Filtering.

-The code works in Matlab and Octave.
+The reference book for the course was: A. V Oppenheim.
+Señales y sistemas, segunda edición, México, Prentice-Hall, 1998.